styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Learning from successful runs to improve recommendations
 - Automatic analysis when board changes
 - Configurable analysis depth and recommendation thresholds

-#### Configurator
-Handles import/export of configuration data for the mod loader:
-- Export complete configuration including active mods, settings, and game data
-- Import configuration files to restore mod settings and game state
-- Backup and restore localStorage data (setup labels, autoseller settings, etc.)
-- User-friendly summary of what will be imported/exported
-- Safe configuration management with confirmation dialogs

 #### Cyclopedia
 A comprehensive game data viewer and player profile manager with advanced features: